Eighty Years' War, 1579–1588: 1581

 Anjou had accepted on the condition that the Netherlands officially renounce any loyalty to Philip.
 The secession of the States-General and the area under their nominal control from the Spanish Crown was formalised by the Act of Abjuration of 26 July 1581.
-The main effect of this Act was to force a number of "fence-sitting" magistrates in the rebellious provinces to finally declare their true allegiance.
+The main effect of this Act was to force a number of indecisive magistrates in the rebellious provinces to finally declare their true allegiance.
 Many old-guard regents now resigned and were replaced with people whose loyalty to the anti-Spanish cause was not in doubt.
-The Act also intensified the propaganda war between both sides, as it took the form of a manifest, setting out the principles of the Revolt, just as Orange's Apologie in answer to Philip's ban of June 1580, outlawing him, had done.
+The Act also intensified the propaganda war between both sides, as it took the form of a manifest, setting out the principles of the Revolt, just as William's Apologie in answer to Philip's ban of June 1580, outlawing him, had done.
 Both documents are redolent of resistance theories that were also disseminated by the Huguenot Monarchomachs.
 As such they alienated yet another group of moderates.

-Orange's attempt to paper over the disunity within the States-General by bringing in Anjou did not succeed.
-Holland and Zeeland acknowledged him perfunctorily, but mainly ignored him, and of the other members of the Union of Utrecht Overijssel, Gelderland and Utrecht never even recognised him.
-In Flanders his authority never amounted to much either, which meant that only Brabant fully supported him.
+William's attempt to paper over the disunity within the States-General by bringing in Anjou did not succeed.
+Holland and Zeeland acknowledged him perfunctorily, but mainly ignored him, and of the other members of the Union of Utrecht, Overijssel, Gelderland and Utrecht never even recognised him.
+In Flanders his authority never amounted to much either, which meant that only Brabant gave him its full support.
 Under Anjou's nominal direction the split between the north and south was further emphasised.
 He governed with a Council of State that, though nominally unitary, was in practice divided in two distinct bodies, each responsible for a different theatre of war.
 Anjou himself concentrated his French troops in the south, leaving Holland and its allies to fend for themselves against Rennenberg (which suited them fine).
 He proved signally unable to staunch Parma's inexorable advance, however.
+Anjou's intervention in August 1581 successfully broke up Parma's Siege of Cambrai, but then he disbanded his army and went off to England to court Queen Elizabeth I (who rejected his marriage proposal); in his absence, Parma besieged and conquered Tournai on 31 November 1581.